Luis Bardalez

 Luis David Bardalez Tuisima (born 3 October 1995) is a Peruvian weightlifter.
-He won the bronze medal in the men's 67kg event at the 2019 Pan American Games held in Lima, Peru.
-He also won the bronze medal in his event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
+He won a bronze medal at the 2019 Pan American Games in Lima, Peru and at the 2023 Pan American Games in Santiago, Chile.
+He is a four-time medalist at the Pan American Weightlifting Championships.

 Career

-He competed in the men's 67 kg event at the 2018 World Weightlifting Championships held in Ashgabat, Turkmenistan.
+Bardalez competed in the men's 67 kg event at the 2018 World Weightlifting Championships held in Ashgabat, Turkmenistan.
 In 2019, he won the bronze medal in the men's 67 kg Clean & Jerk event at the Pan American Weightlifting Championships held in Guatemala City, Guatemala.
 In that same year, he competed in the men's 67 kg at the World Weightlifting Championships held in Pattaya, Thailand.

-He won the bronze medal in the men's 67 kg Clean & Jerk event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.
-He also won the bronze medal in the men's 67 kg Clean & Jerk event at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Bardalez won the bronze medal in the men's 67 kg Clean & Jerk event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.
+He won the bronze medal in the men's 67 kg Clean & Jerk event at the 2022 Bolivarian Games held in Valledupar, Colombia.
+He won the bronze medal in his event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.

 He competed in the men's 67 kg event at the 2022 South American Games held in Asunción, Paraguay.
 He competed in the men's 61 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.
+Bardalez won the bronze medal in the men's 61 kg event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+Bardalez also won the bronze medal in the men's 61 kg event at the 2023 Pan American Games held in Santiago, Chile.

+In 2024, he won the silver medal in the men's 61 kg event at the Pan American Weightlifting Championships held in Caracas, Venezuela.